Schools close as smoke, ash and fire spread across Jewish Los Angeles

 “My family never thought that something like this would ever happen to them,” Lauren said.

 Although significantly slowed due to traffic on the 101 freeway, Lauren said that the drive to her grandparents’ home made her feel safe.

 She has been spending time with her cousins who also evacuated their homes.
 She said she is currently not worried because it seems the fire is not spreading in the direction of her house, and she thinks she will be able to return home Thursday morning.

-Another Milken student who had to evacuate is Milken junior Ben Chasen, who lives across from American Jewish University on Mulholland Drive, right where the skirball fires hit.
+Another Milken student who had to evacuate is Milken junior Ben Chasen, who lives across from American Jewish University on Mulholland Drive, right where the Skirball fire hit.

-“We just kind of on the spot grabbed things we wouldn’t be able to replace — family videos, my parents’ wedding ketubah,” he said.
+“We just kind of on the spot grabbed things we wouldn’t be able to replace — family videos, my parents’ wedding ketubah,” said Ben.

 Ben said his father received a call at 5:20 a.m. that there was a fire around Leo Baeck.
 While he was there removing the Torahs, Ben and his mom gathered necessities for evacuation as well as sentimental items.

 They initially relocated to a family friend’s house in Encino but are now at Ben’s cousin’s home in Calabasas.
 Rabbi Chasen has since gone back to Leo Baeck to remove artwork from the Reform temple and take it to a person’s home who has volunteered to store it.